Mountain Tour – Laponia Adventure

 - A private tour, with just your group!

-- A professional guide who speaks English, Dutch, German and Swedish
+- 2 professional guides who speaks English, Dutch, German and Swedish*

 - Your own sled with 4-6 dogs

-- Full board from lunch day 1 to dinner day 5 (outdoor lunch, 2 course dinner, breakfast)
+- Full board from lunch on the first day to dinner on the last day (outdoor lunch, 2 course dinner, breakfast)

-- Overnights in cozy wilderness cabins (shared accommodation), 4 nights
+- Overnights in cozy wilderness cabins (shared accommodation)

 - Warm clothes and other gear.
 Overall, boots, hat, mittens, headlamp

 - Sleeping bag and liner